• Skip to primary navigation

 • Ice cubes

-• (optional)A pinch of salt, a dash of cinnamon, and ½ teaspoon vanilla extract/paste
+• (optional)A pinch of salt, a dash of cinnamon, or ½ teaspoon vanilla extract/paste

 Instructions